 Buckeye Bed Bug Detection of Lancaster serves throughout Central Ohio providing bed bug detection services by nationally certified bed bug detection teams.
-Our teams are comprised of a handler and a scent detection dog, and are certified by NESDCA (National Entomology Scent Detection Canine Association), which is a certifying organization assuring the highest quality standards of Scent Detection Canines.
+Our teams are comprised of a handler and a scent detection dog, and are third party certified, which is a certifying organization assuring the highest quality standards of Scent Detection Canines.
 Currently we have two active bed bug detection dogs, and one inactive dog that is enjoying retirement.

 Hank the Tank joined Buckeye Bed Bug Detection in 2015.
 He is hard worker and is just as cute as he is smart.
 His nose work is on point.
 He works well in a variety of different environments throughout Central Ohio and stays on task even when distractions are present.
 While one might think that he hunts bed bugs just because it is fun, he also hunts for the potential food rewards he receives.
 He has a sweet temperament to accompany his good looks and loves when his ears are rubbed.

 Copper is an energetic copper-nosed female beagle.
 She has a strong work drive and it is easy to see that she loves her job.
 Copper joined Buckeye Bed Bug Detection in 2017 at just two years of age and has been a scent detection dog since prior to her first birthday.
 One of Copper's best traits is her attention to detail while hunting bed bugs.
 This pretty freckled pooch follows both her nose and her instincts into every corner to ensure she doesn't miss an opportunity to identify the presence of bed bugs.
 Copper is very sensitive and gentle and loves to be held.